How to Become a Web Developer: Explore Top Skills, Resources, Step-by-Step Guide

 1. Develop Experience

-Work on minor projects, open-source projects, or help small companies in building websites.
-This will help in gaining practical experience and problem-solving skills.
+Work on minor projects, open-source projects, or helping small companies in building websites.
+This develops practical experience and problem-solving skills.

 1. Create a Portfolio

-A good portfolio of your best work is more beneficial than certificates.
-Have live projects, code snippets, and clearly describe your role.
+A good portfolio of your best work speaks more than any certificate.
+Include live projects, code snippets, and clearly describe your role.

 1. Acquire Soft Skills